Wesleyan-Media-Project/fb_agg_reports_import/README.md

 ### 3. Create BigQuery Table

 If you have not done this yet, please create a Google Cloud Platform project.
-For instructions, watch the tutorial [link].
+For instructions, watch the tutorial [link to the video from Harry].
 Going through the steps should make you have a project (in our demo its name is `wmp-sandbox`) and a BigQuery dataset `my_ad_archive`.

 Go to your project and navigate to the BigQuery console.
 Execute the following statement in the editor of the console: